Car Vibrates While Driving + Check Engine Light

 Driving vibration can feel different depending on the cause.

-In simple terms: if the vibration changes with throttle, load, or rough engine behavior, think engine problem first.
-If it mostly changes with road speed, also think about wheel-related causes.
+If the vibration changes more with throttle, load, or rough engine behavior, the engine side becomes more likely.
+If it mostly changes with road speed, wheel or tire-related causes move higher on the list.

 What to Check First